AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 ### `.set_status`

-This method sets the status value, which indicates the status of notes to retrieve (active or nullified).
+This method sets the status of notes to retrieve (active or nullified).

 ### Examples